react-native-tvos/react-native-tvos/README.md

 - _Back navigation with the TV remote menu button_: The `BackHandler` component, originally written to support the Android back button, now also supports back navigation on the Apple TV using the menu button on the TV remote.

-- _TVEventControl_: (Formerly "TVMenuControl") (Apple TV only) This module provides methods to enable and disable firing of two types of events from the Apple TV Siri remote:
+- _TVEventControl_: (Formerly "TVMenuControl") (Apple TV only) This module provides methods to enable and disable features on the Apple TV Siri remote:
   - `enableTVMenuKey`/`disableTVMenuKey`:  Method to enable and disable the menu key gesture recognizer, in order to fix an issue with Apple's guidelines for menu key navigation (see https://github.com/facebook/react-native/issues/18930).
 The `RNTester` app uses these methods to implement correct menu key behavior for back navigation.
   - `enableTVPanGesture`/`disableTVPanGesture`: Methods to enable and disable detection of finger touches that pan across the touch surface of the Siri remote.
 See `TVEventHandlerExample` in the `RNTester` app for a demo.
   - `enableGestureHandlersCancelTouches`/`disableGestureHandlersCancelTouches`: Methods to turn on and turn off cancellation of touches by the gesture handlers in `RCTTVRemoteHandler` (see #366).
 Cancellation of touches is turned on (enabled) by default in 0.69 and earlier releases.